FILM REVIEWS

-George Hill's early prison drama boasts a good cast of tough inmates, played by Wallace Beery, who was nominated for an Oscar as the murderer Butch, and Chester Morris, who was not.
+George Hill’s early prison drama, The Big House, boasts a good cast of tough inmates, played by Wallace Beery, who was nominated for an Oscar as the murderer Butch, and Chester Morris, who was not.

 Frances Marion, who was then married to Hill, won the Writing Achievement Oscar, as the Screenplay Award was called then, thus becoming the first female to achieve such a distinction, and for a decidedly “male genre.”

-“Big House” offered a good role for Wallace Beery that helped define his screen image as a tough but lovable slob.
+“Big House” offered a good role for Wallace Beery that helped to define his screen image as a tough but lovable slob.
 Beery, whose role was originally cast with the great silent actor Lon Chaney who died suddenly, lost out the Best Actor to British thespian George Arliss in “Disraeli.”
-He won an Oscar for playing the boxer in the drama, “The Champ” (1931-32).
+He would win the Best Actor Oscar for playing the boxer-father in the melodrama, “The Champ” (1932).

-By standards of the time, the film's climax, a jailbreak, was impressive, which may explain why the film was such a commercial hit.
+By standards of the time, the film’s climax, a violent jailbreak, was scary as well as impressive.

-Then MGM cast Beery as the romantic interest of one of studio's biggest stars, Marie Dressler, in the upcoming Min and Bill
+Afterwards, MGM cast Wallace Beery as the romantic interest of one of studio’s biggest stars, Marie Dressler, in the upcoming Min and Bill.

 Oscar nominations: 4